If you have been following our blog, you know that I am no history buff whatsoever so I am going to give this my best shot.

 Sally spent much of her life living with her older sisters after her mother passed away.
 Sally then met James Henry Dooley, a wealthy lawyer and philanthropist.
 They married in 1869 and moved to Richmond, VA where they purchased land on the James River and developed the Maymont residence.
 So, the May family name lives on today through Maymont in Richmond which was named after Sally’s maiden name.

-In 1912, James Henry Dooley built Swannanoa which is near Charlottesville, VA as a token of his love for wife, Sally.
-The Italian Renaissance Revival took over 8 years to build and is complete with Georgian marble, gold fixtures, tiffany windows, and immaculate gardens.
+In 1911, James Henry Dooley built Swannanoa which is near Charlottesville, VA as a token of his love for wife, Sally.
+The Italian Renaissance Revival took 3 years to build and is complete with Georgian marble, gold fixtures, tiffany windows, and immaculate gardens.

 Swannanoa and Maymont are both available for tours and I highly recommend if you have the time to go see these stunning homes!